 Part of it was who she was; a street girl from Ossale Court wasn't likely to fall into two major operations simultaneously.
 Most of the reason, though, Tyler realized, was that he trusted her now to have told him if she had something that nasty hanging over her.
 Taking that assumption as a given, then the attack had to be connected with Melora's disappearance.

 The obvious suspect was, of course, Stephens' boss, the potential blackmail victim, who was also probably responsible for the kidnapping.
 A well-off LIM executive with a secret to hide wouldn't balk at hiring outside talent to plug a possible chink in his armor.
-For that matter, it made more sense that way then the way the kidnapping had gone down.
+For that matter, it made more sense that way than the way the kidnapping had gone down.
 Professional, independent talent to take out a professional, not the weird mix of muscleboys, bodyguards, and doctors.

 That was why Tyler distrusted the obvious explanation.
 The attack at Shadowedge and the kidnapping had played out so differently that they seemed like the products of two different minds.
 Corp execs and strategists, like criminals, had their own modus operandi, their way of doing things.
 They didn't change styles in midgame.
-Dis that mean that someone else was calling the shots now, or had an entirely new player taken the field?
+Did that mean that someone else was calling the shots now, or had an entirely new player taken the field?

 Too many questions, Tyler decided, toweling off.
 Jac would have some answers, that was for sure, but what Tyler really wanted was to know what was on the chip he had taken from Melora's apartment.